 Empire Online offers about 60,000 images of original documents linked to essays by leading scholars in the field of Empire Studies.
 The sections cover Cultural Contacts, (1492-1969); Empire Writing and the Literature of Empire; the Visible Empire; Religion and Empire; and Race, Class, and Colonialism (c1783-1969).
 Maps, manuscripts, pamphlets, paintings, drawings, and rare books are included.
 Five centuries of history are represented.

-During World War Two and its aftermath, journalism played a vital role in keeping servicemen informed and connected, wherever they happened to be stationed across the world.
+During World War Two and its aftermath, journalism played a vital role in keeping servicemen informed and connected.
 This collection consists of newspapers published during the war years and the immediate aftermath (1939-1948).
-Titles from all the key theatres are featured, including some non-English material in German, Czech, Hindi, Russian, French, Italian, Afrikaans, Swahili, and other African dialects.
+Titles from all key theatres are featured, including some non-English material in German, Czech, Hindi, Russian, French, Italian, Afrikaans, Swahili, and other African dialects.

 This resource brings together manuscript, printed and visual primary source materials for the study of global commodities in world history.
 The commodities featured in this resource have been transported, exchanged and consumed around the world for hundreds of years.
 They helped transform societies, global trading operations, habits of consumption and social practices.